Old Herron Ranch

 Read More

-• Base of Mount Sopris with direct adjacency to BLM and White River National Forest access
+• Near the base of Mount Sopris with direct adjacency to BLM and White River National Forest access

-• Vested right to build a 5,750± sq ft main residence plus caretaker dwelling (Pitkin County approved), and another building envelope on the adjoining tract for another home
+• Vested right to build a 5,750± sq ft main residence plus caretaker dwelling (Pitkin County approved)

 • Handcrafted cabin, historic cottage, and functional ranch improvements already in place